elbachir-one/dotfiles/README.md

 sudo ninja -C build install
 ```

-dwl-bar does have some patches added to it like ipc and hide vacant tags.
+dwl-bar does have some patches added to it like.

+- ipc
+- hide vacant tags

 ```bash
 cd dwl-bar/